 Although considered minor surgery, cyst removal does still carry potential risks.
 These can include such things as scarring (can be treated with skin needling), infection and numbness at the site of the treated area.
 There’s also a remote possibility that an un-extracted remnant of the cyst wall will become buried inside the resulting scar tissue, which can in-turn lead to the cyst reappearing again.

 Yes.
 Aside from surgery, it is possible to eliminate the sebaceous cyst by draining the fluid from it, but this method is not recommended as there’s a good chance that the cyst will return again.

-Your doctor can diagnose if you have a sebaceous cyst, simply by examining the lump.
-If your doctor determines that the lump is abnormal, they may arrange for subsequent tests, to eliminate the possibility of a cancerous tumour.
+Our Doctor’s can diagnose if you have a sebaceous cyst, simply by examining the lump.
+If your doctor determines that the lump is abnormal, they may arrange for subsequent testsincluding x-ray or ultrasound.

 If you think that you may have a sebaceous cyst and would like to have it examined by a doctor, arrange for an appointment with Skin Clinic Robina today, specialists in sebaceous cyst removal surgery.